midas-network/covid19-scenario-modeling-hub_archive/data-processed/README.md

 - "N wk ahead cum case"  where N is a number between 1 and  26 (or 12 or 52, depending on the round)
 - "N wk ahead inc hosp"  where N is a number between 1 and 26 (or 12 or 52, depending on the round)
 - "N wk ahead cum hosp"  where N is a number between 1 and 26 (or 12 or 52, depending on the round)
+- "N wk ahead inc inf"  where N is a number between 1 and 26 (or 12 or 52, depending on the round)

 For week-ahead scenarios, we will use the specification of epidemiological weeks (EWs) [defined by the US CDC](https://wwwn.cdc.gov/nndss/document/MMWR_Week_overview.pdf) which run Sunday through Saturday.